-Vernal pools are natural, temporary bodies of water that occur in shallow depressions and have no inlet and no viable populations of predatory fish.
-They typically fill with water during the spring or fall, and may dry out during the summer.
-Significant vernal pools provide breeding habitat for wood frogs, spotted salamanders, blue-spotted salamanders, and fairy shrimp, as well as habitat for other plant and animal species.
-Because the vernal pool depression typically includes hydric soils, any alteration to vernal pools is regulated by the Cape Elizabeth wetland regulations.
-Vernal pools have been identified during development reviews, and buffers have been created to preserve the area around a vernal pool utilizing the existing local wetland regulations.
+1 Vernal pools are natural, temporary bodies of water that occur in shallow

+2 depressions and have no inlet and no viable populations of predatory fish.
+They

+3 typically fill with water during the spring or fall, and may dry out during the

+4 summer.
+Significant vernal pools provide breeding habitat for wood frogs,

+5 spotted salamanders, blue-spotted salamanders, and fairy shrimp, as well as

+6 habitat for other plant and animal species.
+Because the vernal pool depression

+7 typically includes hydric soils, any alteration to vernal pools is regulated by the

+8 Cape Elizabeth wetland regulations.
+Vernal pools have been identified during

+9 development reviews, and buffers have been created to preserve the area around 10 a vernal pool utilizing the existing local wetland regulations.

 Future wetland preservation efforts may take wetland protection to the next level by emphasizing the quality, in addition to the quantity, of wetland buffers.

 Qualitative requirements have been advocated in conjunction with a reduced depth of the wetland buffer.

 Opportunities to convert existing uses adjacent to wetlands from septic systems to public sewer may also be appropriate.
 In 2009, the town adopted amendments to the Business A District that allowed the wetland buffer to be reduced from 250' to 100' if the septic system was replaced with a public sewer connection.
 In the Business A District located on Ocean House Rd, a nonconforming commercial area has already removed buffer up to 100' away from the nearby RP1 wetland and those businesses were served by septic systems located within 250' of the wetland.
 The adopted changes created an incentive for businesses to connect to public sewer.
+See the Public Facilities and Services Chapter for more discussion on sewers.